-Free parking is plentiful and always available.
-Gallery hours are weekdays noon to 5 p.m. and by appointment.The Morlan Gallery participates in the Lexington Gallery Hop, a cooperative effort among for-profit galleries, not-for-profit arts groups, and private artists' studios.
+The gallery is open weekdays, noon to 5 p.m., and by special appointment.
+All events are free and open to the public.
+Parking is also free and easily accessible.The Morlan Gallery participates in the Lexington Gallery Hop, a cooperative effort among for-profit galleries, not-for-profit arts groups, and private artists' studios.